fbpx

 Temporary Resident Permit (TRP):

-In some instances, although a Humanitarian and Compassionate Application is refused, issuance of a TRP may be appropriate.
+In some instances, although IRCC refuses a Humanitarian and Compassionate Application, they might issue a TRP.
 For example:

 – If a family member included in a permanent residence application cannot be granted permanent residence due to inadmissibility, a TRP may be issued to the inadmissible family member while permanent residence is granted to the principal applicant and other accompanying family members (The principal applicant is granted an exemption to overcome the inadmissibility of the family member (A42)).